jzohrab/practicing-guitar/docs/part-4-examples/bach-prelude-in-c-major-BWV-846.rst

 I establish your practice schedule.
 I always recommend many shorter practice.
 Rather than long ones.
 So, rather than try to play through the whole piece over a course of two hours, I approach things in 20 minute chunks, as outlined here link.

+Some great teachers and players advise to take things one section at a time, perfect them, and join sections.
+That’s great advice, but we can supplement that with some other thoughts and practice techniques.

 With this piece, I was working out the arrangement while practising it, so my usual practice method was kind of thrown out the window.
 So I’ll try to reconstruct how I would have practised if I had the arrangement prepared before hand.

 One interesting feature of this piece is that every measure is different, so really each measure is a new challenge.
 You can’t learn one verse and chorus that you repeat several times.
 As a result, this piece might take longer to master than you would expect.

-People commonly advise to take things small section by small section, perfect each section, and then join them.
-That’s great advice, but I think that we can improve it just a little bit.

 Overall approach

 A good technique for memorizing complex repertoire is back training link.
 So, for this piece I started practising measures from the end, and worked backwards.
 Then I would focus on the transitions between these sections using forward training, and dropping notes.
 I would practice each section following the 7 x 20 rule, meaning I would try to play a section 7 times perfectly within 20 minutes, and then stopping.
 Since improvement happens during rest., It’s good to practice very concentrated for aperiod of time, and then MoveOn.
 I wasn’t used to playing this kind of repertoire, and it took my hands and arms quite a while to find the right motions and to acclimate.
 You can see the full practice log for this piece down below.

-Sometimes, I would find something that really should have been dead simple for me, as a intermediate high intermediate guitarist.
-So, so much for that assessment.
-Of my skills.

 I’ll give you a rough overview of the process I used for this piece.
 Due to the fact that I was arranging and solving technical problems at the same time, my approach was very non-linear, but it was still methodical.